Program Manager: Katie Slebodnik, email@example.com, (385) 224-9447

-The goal of the Agriculture Voluntary Incentive Program is to implement practices that can increase crop yields, improve soil health, and add value to operations, while improving water quality.
+The goal of the Agriculture Voluntary Incentive Program (AgVIP) is to implement practices that can increase crop yields, improve soil health, and add value to operations, while improving water quality.

 Fertilizer and manure application to crops in the State of Utah help maximize yields and improve soil health.
 However, the over application of nutrients can be expensive and have adverse impacts on the environment, including water quality.

 The Utah Department of Agriculture and Food (UDAF), in cooperation with the Division of Water Quality (DWQ), has begun the Voluntary Agricultural Incentive Program to help farming operations develop Comprehensive Nutrient Management Plans (CNMPs) that will help producers maximize crop yields while staying in compliance with state water quality regulations.

 Participants in the Voluntary Agricultural Incentive Program will be able to sit down with Nutrient Management Planners from UDAF to discuss their agricultural operation; then utilizing soil tests, manure tests and crop nutrient uptake the planner can develop a CNMP that will identify best management practices for each operation.